 How Do I Prevent Getting Another DUI?

 According to the Centers for Disease Control, drunk drivers are the cause of one-third of traffic-related deaths in the United States.
-This is a major reason why laws are becoming stricter for DUI offenses.
-In order to avoid getting a DUI some tips to remember include:
+This is a major reason why laws are strict for DUI offenses.
+In order to avoid getting a DUI, some tips to remember include:

 - Identify a designated driver.
 Select someone each time you go out who will refrain from drinking so they can safely drive home.

 - Download Uber or a similar app.
 Ride sharing services can be affordable and convenient when you need a ride.

 - Limit your drinks and eat!
 If you plan to have a couple of beers or a glass of wine or two, be sure to space them out over a number of hours and eat food in between.

 If you’ve made a mistake and been convicted of DUI, you’ll likely be looking for cheap DUI solutions.
 At Freeway Insurance, we don’t judge – we help you get back on the road and into some normal life again.